vikash-india/UnixNotes2Myself/src/sysadmin/servers/plex_media_server.md

 ### Common Troubleshooting
 1. Make sure that the directory has proper permissions for plex media server to read and write.
+2. The logs are available at /var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Logs
+3. The plexmediaserver should have write permission on the directories containing the movies.

 ### TODO
 * None